jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < P: use rainbow colors to denote which order is reversed.
 Two pictures: in one the sources reversed, in the other the targets. >

-The ideal situation would seem to be be if you could always line up symbols by source and target the and put them tegenover elkaar.
+The ideal situation might seem to be be if you could always line up symbols by source and target the and put them tegenover elkaar.
 This is when the row of target symbols and the row of source symbols make no angle and if these rows are perpendicular to the lines’ metric direction.

 Exact alignment of sources and targets, however, totally annuls the alignment.
 < P: Symbols straight lines, equally spaced >